daveRendon/azd-multiagent-system-maf/README.md

-# Building a Multi-Agent Support Triage System with AZD and Azure AI Foundry
+# Building a Multi-Agent Support Triage System with AZD, Microsoft Agent Framework, and Microsoft Foundry

-This repository provides a complete, end-to-end example of how to design, build, and deploy a production-ready multi-agent solution on Azure, leveraging Azure AI Foundry Agent Service and connected agents.
+This repository provides a complete, end-to-end example of how to design, build, and deploy a production-ready multi-agent solution on Azure, leveraging the Microsoft Agent Framework and Microsoft Foundry resources.

 We will recreate a ticket-triage system in which a primary agent delegates to three specialists: priority, team assignment, and effort estimation.
 Then, we will map it to a reference architecture and walk through deployment choices so you can ship it for real workloads.

-This repository automates the scenario by provisioning Azure infrastructure with Bicep, deploying a FastAPI container to Azure Container Apps, and wiring the app to a multi-agent workflow in Azure AI Foundry.
+This repository automates the scenario by provisioning Azure infrastructure with Bicep, deploying a FastAPI container to Azure Container Apps, and wiring the app to a multi-agent workflow in Microsoft Foundry.

 The solution coordinates four agents: